Sir Thomas Wyatt

 Notes on likely authorship

-This picture would appear to be by a late sixteenth-century English or Anglo-Netherlandish artist.
+This picture would appear to be by an English or Anglo-Netherlandish artist.

 Commentary on painting style, technique